asy02006/Mtcars-Flask-Api/README.md

 server is up - nice job!

 **3. Then use the following command to get prediction.
-Change the values of predictors (cyl, disp, hp, drat, wt and qsec) to get the corresponding prediction for mpg.**
+Change the values of predictors (cyl, disp, hp, drat, wt and qsec) and run the command in a terminal to get the corresponding prediction for mpg.**

 `curl -H "Content-Type: application/json" -X POST -d '{"cyl":"4","disp":"108","hp":"93","drat":"3.85","wt":"2.32","qsec":"18.61"}' "http://localhost:5000/predict_price"`

 If it is successfully run, You will get the following output:

 {
-"predict cost": [22.799931734886403]
+"predict mpg": [22.799931734886403]
 }

 **4. Both of the curl commands can be found in the file `curl_test.sh`.**